To find Covid information visit the government website at:

 To promote an interest in ferns (Pteridophyta)

 To disseminate information concerning ferns.

-The Constitution of the Fern Society of Southern Africa states that the Society shall consist of an unlimited number of members, either as ordinary members, affiliated members, honorary members or life members.
+The Constitution of the Fern Society of Southern Africa states that the Society shall consist of an unlimited number of members.
 These members are bound by the constitution upon admission to the Society.

-Any person, club or society desirous of becoming a member of the Society must submit an application form to the Secretary, together with the prepayment of the first subscription.
-The granting of membership shall not be based on discrimination in any form.
+Any person, club or society desirous of becoming a member of the Society must submit an application to the Secretary, together with the prepayment of the first subscription.

 *The full Constitution is available from the secretary on request.